brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-15.md

 She smiled sympathetically, taking his hand and holding it closer to his face.
 He was stunned to find it covered in tiny blue spots.

 "See for yourself.
-You, young man, seem to have contracted Blue Pox."
+You, young man, seem to have contracted Blue Pox."[^35-1]

 "What?
 How could I have...
 I was vaccinated and quarantined!
 How could I have Blue Pox?"